 2. Mission and Objectives.
-Visit the website of the Sara Lee Corporation (http://www.saralee.com), whose slogan is "the joy of eating."
-Define the firm's mission and objectives, and discuss how its brand and activities support both.
+Visit the corporate website of Under Armour (www.uabiz.com).Define the firm's mission and objectives, and discuss how its brand and activities support both.

 Answer: Student answers may vary.
-The mission statement of Sara Lee, "To simply delight you...every day" suggests that the firms aims to give it's customers a unique experience every time they use its products.
-The firm's objectives can include fast delivery of products, efficient supply chain management, and so on.
+The mission statement of Under Armour is "make all athletes better through passion, design, and the relentless pursuit of innovation.
+The firm's objectives can include fast delivery of products, efficient supply chain management, commitment to creating innovative products, and so on.
 Point value: 1 BUSPROG: Reflective Thinking DISC: Strategy Learning Objective: 2-3 Topic: A-head: Defining the Organization's Mission and Objectives Bloom's: Application Difficulty: Moderate

 3. SWOT Analysis.
-Visit the website of an organization whose goods and services interest you-such as Columbia Sportswear, Major League Baseball, Travelocity, Apple, or Urban Outfitters.
+Visit the website of an organization whose goods and services interest you-such as Columbia Sportswear, the new SEC network, Expedia, or Urban Outfitters.
 Based on your research, create a SWOT analysis for your firm.
 Outline your own ideas for increasing the firm's strengths and reducing its weaknesses.